-ABSTRACT: We present a new computer-aided modeling methodology to develop physicsbased models for passive components.
-We coherently integrate full-wave electromagnetic simulators, artificial neural networks, multivariable rational functions, dimensional analysis, and frequency mapping to establish broadband models.
+ABSTRACT: We present a new computer-aided modeling methodology to develop physics-based models for passive components.
+We coherently integrate full-wave EM simulators, artificial neural networks, multivariable rational functions, dimensional analysis and frequency mapping to establish broadband models.
 We consider both frequency-independent and frequency-dependent empirical models.
 Frequency mapping is used to develop the frequency-dependent empirical models.
-Useful properties of the frequency mapping are presented and utilized in the modeling process.
-We also consider the transformation from frequency-dependent empirical model.
-We illustrate the modeling process through various examples, including a microstrip right angle bend, a microstrip via, a microstrip double-step (to be used as a basic element of constructing a model for nonuniform or tapered microstrip transmission lines), and a coplanar waveguide step junction. © 2001 John Wiley & Sons, Inc. Int J RF and Microwave CAE 11: 156-170, 2001.
+Useful properties of the frequency mapping are also presented and utilized in the modeling process.
+We also consider the transformation from frequency-dependent models into frequency-independent ones.
+The passivity of the frequency-dependent empirical model is also considered.
+We illustrate the modeling process through various examples, including a microstrip right angle bend, a microstrip via, a microstrip double-step (to be used as a basic element of constructing a model for nonuniform or tapered microstrip transmission lines) and a CPW step junction.

-Keywords: empirical models; modeling; passive devices; frequency mapping; rational functions; neural networks
+Keywords: empirical models, modeling, passive devices, frequency mapping, rational functions, neural Networks